norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

-This hypothesis test produced a p-value of **0.045**, which is less than the significance level of 0.05.
-Thus, I reject the null hypothesis, which suggests that there is sufficient evidence to support the alternative hypothesis that recipes with more steps are rated lower on average.
+The permutation test produced a p-value of **0.045**, which is less than the significance level of 0.05.
+Thus, I reject the null hypothesis, which suggests that there is sufficient evidence to support the alternative hypothesis: recipes with more steps are rated lower on average.
+This adds some insight to the relationship between the number of steps of a recipe and it's rating.

 ## Framing a Prediction Problem
 Clearly state your prediction problem and type (classification or regression).
 If you are building a classifier, make sure to state whether you are performing binary classification or multiclass classification.
 Report the response variable (i.e. the variable you are predicting) and why you chose it, the metric you are using to evaluate your model and why you chose it over other suitable metrics (e.g. accuracy vs. F1-score).